Recovery Process After Surgery and Office follow ups

 Be sure that you tell your nurse about any shortness of breath, anxiety, pain that’s getting worse, muscle spasms, or nausea.

-To some degree, it can be normal to have the following: nausea and vomiting, weakness, fatigue, surgical pain, sleeplessness, a loss of appetite, flatulence, unstable emotions, gas pain, light-headedness, and loose stools in the first few weeks after your procedure.
+To some degree, it can be normal to have the following: nausea and vomiting, weakness, fatigue, surgical pain, sleeplessness, a loss of appetite, flatulence, unstable emotions, gas pain and loose stools in the first few weeks after your procedure.

-You can talk to your surgeon about any concerns you have.
+You can talk to Dr. Mailapur or his PA about any concerns you have.

 After the surgery, you may have pain at the incision site or from your body’s positioning while in surgery.
 Some will get pain in their shoulder and neck after having laparoscopic surgery.
 Your medical team wants you to be as comfortable as possible.
-After any operating, there will be some degree of discomfort, and it’s important to your recovery to have the pain controlled.
+After any surgery, there will be some degree of discomfort, and it’s important for your recovery to have the pain controlled.

 If you feel comfortable, you will be better able to engage in deep breathing, walking, and coughing and all of these activities are necessary to help you recover faster.